petertesfa99/petertesfa99/README.md

 ### Hello World 👋
-I am a fullstack software engineer from norway
+I am a R&D scientist in ultrasound mediated drug delivery, medical imaging engineer,  data scientist, machine learing, fullstack software engineer,  from norway
+- 🔭 Working on ulrasound mediated drug delivery
+- 🔭 Worked on transducer desing characterization
+- 🔭 Working on data science and machine learning
 - 🔭 Working on multiple frontend and backend project using Express and Nodejs
 - 🌱 Learning design patterns in depth
 <br>